Thurston norms, $L^2$-norms, geodesic laminations, and Lipschitz maps: Preliminaries

-\end{cor} For any harmonic $f$, \eqref{h'(r)< h(r)8d^2 logcoshr /sinh^2r} shows that $\|f_rdr\|_{L^{\infty}(\torus_R)} \rightarrow 0$ but $\int_{D_R} *df$ can tend to infinity.
+\end{cor} For any harmonic $f$, \eqref{h'(r)< h(r)8d^2 logcoshr /sinh^2r} shows that $\|f_rdr\|_{L^{\infty}(\partial \T_R)} \rightarrow 0$ but $\int_{D_R} *df$ can tend to infinity as the radius $R$ of the totally geodesic disk $D_R$ tends to infinity.
 This shows that the error is small if we carry out the computation on a totally geodesic disk instead of a least area one.
+This corollary makes it possible to shed light on the conjecture without the volume upper bound, which we investigate in \Cref{counter example Brock-Dunfield without GH convergence}.